 This is where you can really make a coop your own!
 Custom features allow you to tailor a coop to your specific needs and style, but they will also add to the total cost.
 Do you want a walk-in design with a built-in storage area for feed and supplies?
 How about an interior design package with decorative roosting bars or special nesting boxes?
 Maybe you’d like to add some charming coop accessories like a cupola or a flower box.
 Each of these additions enhances the coop's functionality and curb appeal.
 It’s a good idea to make a list of must-have features versus nice-to-have extras.
 This will help you design your coop within a budget that feels comfortable for you.

-Remember to Include Shipping and Assembly
+The "Hidden" Costs: Shipping and Assembly

 Finally, don’t forget to account for the final steps: getting the coop to your home and putting it together.
 Shipping costs can be a significant part of the total budget, depending on your location and the size of the coop.
 Some companies build this into the price, while others list it separately, so always be sure to check.
 Assembly is another consideration.
 Many high-quality coops are designed for straightforward assembly that you can do yourself in a few hours, which saves on labor costs.
 Before you finalize your purchase, make sure you have a clear understanding of the delivery process and what’s required for setup so you can plan accordingly.